Best Australian streaming services 2024: Netflix, Stan, Disney and more compared

 Simultaneous streams: 1-4

 As a News Corp-owned streaming service, Binge gets a bit of a bad wrap.
-All that aside, though, it's only the smallest issues – like a clunky app on most platforms – that hold it back from being the best streaming service.
-With a huge library of HBO shows, new releases and all the reality TV you could ever want though, it still might be the best for some.
+All that aside, though, it's only the smallest issues – like a clunky user experience on most platforms – that hold it back from being the best streaming service.
+With a huge library of HBO shows, new releases and all the reality TV you could ever want though, it's often our monthly pick, and will be the best buy for some.

-There’s a lot to binge on Binge and a lot of places you can watch from, with access across most devices including gaming consoles, phones, web browsers and directly through an app on smart TVs.
-However, it's Binge's claim as the home of HBO shows in Australia that really helps this service to stand apart from its competitors and enhances its quality – delivering global smash-hit shows and movies directly from the US that would otherwise require one of the best VPN services, as Max (formerly HBO Max) is still not officially available Down Under.
+There's plenty to binge on Binge and you can watch across most devices including gaming consoles, phones, web browsers and directly through an app on smart TVs.
+However, it's Binge's claim as the home of HBO shows in Australia that makes it stand apart from its competitors – delivering global smash-hit shows and movies directly from the US that would otherwise require one of the best VPN services, as HBO Max isn't currently available in Australia.

 Verdict: 4.5/5